-- For extractors with internal or inline motors, this should, at the very least, consist of an external duct termination with integrated non-return flaps (e.g. gravity shutter wall grille/louvre) and/or an inline backdraught shutter. - For wall-mounted motors, an inline backdraught shutter is recommended.
+For extractors with internal or inline motors, this should, at the very least, consist of an external duct termination with integrated non-return flaps (e.g.

 3. EXTRACTION PERFORMANCE

 As its name suggests, this type of extractor is designed to fit into the ceiling void, with only the underside and outer flange visible when installed.